Tharseken/PyStocks/README.md

-# PyStocks

-Stock analysis using Python
-Completed
-FInished
-Done
+# Stock Predictor and Analyzer